mtimmin65/engineering-notebook/README.md

 ### Reflection

-Overall I only had minor issues making this project and it was very fun and helpful in getting back into the swing of using cad.
+Overall I only had minor issues making this project.
+It was very fun and helpful in getting back into the swing of using cad.
+I enjoyed this assignment.

 ## Hello_CircuitPython